Affiliate links on Android Authority may earn us a commission. Learn more.

 Why you should consider open-box gaming laptops

-Another option is to pick-up a device with an open-box.
-When customers return products or when display models get taken down, retailers usually sell them at discounted prices.
-Companies like Best Buy, Micro Center, and Newegg have a selection of open-box and refurbished devices that often get sold for hundreds of dollars off the sticker price.
+Another option is to pick up an open box device.
+When customers return products or display models get taken down, retailers usually sell them at discounted prices.
+Companies like Amazon, Best Buy, Micro Center, and Newegg have a selection of open-box and refurbished devices that often get sold for hundreds of dollars off the sticker price.

-Sometimes you may have to physically pick these options up in-store or they may have some minor wear and tear.
-But, if you keep your eye out, a well-placed deal can save you even more off of your budget gaming laptop or even land you something more expensive for budget prices.
+Sometimes you may have to physically pick these options up in-store, or they may have some minor wear and tear.
+But, if you keep your eye out, a well-placed deal can save you even more off of your budget gaming laptop or land you something more premium within your budget.